 Let us know you are planning to participate!
 This really helps us get an idea of how many submissions to expect and to get organized!
 Only one entry per film team please- this should be the lead participant.
 All film teams need to identify an adult advisor, someone that is not part of the official film team.
-This adult advisor should be part of the partnering high school, college, university, community-based organization, program or club and, as the representative for that school or organization, will be eligible to win prizes and prevention programs.
+This adult advisor should be part of the partnering middle school, high school, college, university, community-based organization, program or club and, as the representative for that school or organization, will be eligible to win prizes and prevention programs.

 New Process for Submitting Release Forms

-Steps for completing your entry form and submitting your release forms:
+Steps for completing your Entry Form and submitting your release forms:

-1. Complete “Film Information” section
+1. Complete the “Film Information” section

-2. Complete “School/Organization” section
+3. Complete the “School/Organization” section

 Location Permission: The location contract protects both the property owner and the film production team.
 Getting permission is also a courtesy that can prevent you from being ejected from a location.
 If you are shooting on private property of any kind, complete the Location Contract.
 Please note: A location contract is NOT needed if the film is shot on campus.